mgnikliborc/OccurrenceCounter/README.md

 # Occurrence Counter

-Occurrence Counter is a .NET application which performs calculation of words' occurrence in provided text.
-An user can insert it as a free text or select a text file to process.
+Occurrence Counter is a .NET application which performs calculation of words' occurrence in a provided text.
+A user can insert it as a free text or select a text file to process.

+It consists of two modules:

+* **OccurrenceCounter** - class library with the main logic of the application
+* **OccurrenceCounterClient** - WPF client application

+Each of modules has its own test project.

+Thanks to dependency injection and Prism library, the client application can be easily extended with new functionalities.
+Design of the OccurrenceCounter library with well defined interface makes it reusable by any other client application.

-The additional goal of this solution is to demonstrate development skills and usage of fallowing technologies:
+The additional goal of this solution is to demonstrate development skills and usage of the following technologies:

 * .NET 4.5.2
 * C#